The Bankrate promise

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-Although insurance isn’t requuired, it is never a good idea to drive without auto insurance.
+Except in unique circumstances, New Hampshire car insurance laws don’t legally require that drivers carry a certain amount of auto insurance.
+This deviates from most states and can be a bit complicated in how it works.
+Although insurance isn’t required, driving without auto insurance is never a good idea.
 Even in New Hampshire, if you are in an at-fault accident, you are liable for all costs involved in the accident, whether it is medical bills or property damage.
 Without car insurance, you could be facing thousands of dollars in out-of-pocket costs.

 Car insurance laws in New Hampshire